Digital Rights are your existing human rights when you are online, using a smartphone or other digital device.

 Digital rights apply to all current and all future digital information and communicaiton technologies – even those not yet in use or not yet invented.

 Digital rights organisations exist because human rights law was written before the internet, mobile phones, and social media existed.
-We are working to understand for example how automated algorithmic systems impact human rights and what needs to be done in terms of awareness raising, regulation, and governance to ensure the benefits of digitalisation do not come at the expense of our fundamental human rights.
+We are working to understand for example how automated algorithmic systems impact human rights and what needs to be done in terms of awareness raising, regulation, and governance to ensure the benefits of digitalisation do not come at the expense of our fundamental human right.

 We need your consent to load the translations